tentou-tech/mimboku-docs/mimboku-dex-aggregator/mimboku-aggregator/developer-guides/execute-a-swap-with-the-aggregator-api.md

 ---
-description: Interacting With MimbokuSwap Aggregator Router Contract
+description: Interacting With Mimboku Aggregator Router Contract
 ---

 # Execute A Swap With The Aggregator API

 ## Overview

-MimbokuSwap maintains a single API specification for chains:
+Mimboku maintains a single API specification for chains:

 - [Swap API specs for chains](../aggregator-api/swaps.md)

 {% hint style="info" %}
-**MimbokuSwap Aggregator API**
+**Mimboku Aggregator API**

-Following feedback on the initial non-versioned API, MimbokuSwap has implemented a more performant `[V1]` API which improves the response time for getting a route via offloading encoding requirements to the post method.
+Following feedback on the initial non-versioned API, Mimboku has implemented a more performant `[V1]` API which improves the response time for getting a route via offloading encoding requirements to the post method.

 ## Sequence diagram